 4.2 Responsibilities of the Lines of Defense

-With regard to Credit Risk and CRRVW, the responsibilities of the three lines of defense are as follows:
+With regard to Credit Risk and CRRVW (acronym, unclear to reader), the responsibilities of the three lines of defense are as follows:

 - The first line of defense is responsible for credit origination, including the credit analysis and admission process, credit approval (as delegated by the second line) and credit management and administration of existing credit relationships.
 In this role, the first line has primary responsibility for identification and communication of potential credit risk and weakness.